harness-community/cd-pipeline-sample/docs/project/AddManifest.md

 # Adding Manifest

 Now you have the pipeline imported and ready.
-Let's configure it by addind a manifest.
+Let's configure it by adding a manifest.

 ## Follow these steps to add a Manifest
 ***